susanBuck/notes/07_Version_Control/06_Setup_Git.md

 Download the program and run through installation.

-**Once installation is complete, close and re-open your CL shell.**
+**Once installation is complete, close and re-open your CL program.**

 Now, try the `git` command again.
 Do you see a bunch of instructions and commands related to Git?
 Good, you're all set!